Which institution holds the most shares in Plains GP Holdings L.P. (PAGP)

 Plains GP Holdings L.P.
 (PAGP): Who are the competitors?

 The company’s main competitors (and peers) include NuStar Energy L.P.
-(NS) that is trading -4.79% down over the past 12 months and Holly Energy Partners L.P.
-(HEP) that is -6.50% lower over the same period.
+(NS) that is trading 2.94% up over the past 12 months and Holly Energy Partners L.P.
+(HEP) that is 3.67% higher over the same period.
 Magellan Midstream Partners L.P.
-(MMP) is 4.21% up on the 1-year trading charts.
+(MMP) is 9.63% up on the 1-year trading charts.